- Dr Liz Brogden

-Her PhD is currently under examination, and she has Master of Architecture and Bachelor of Environmental Design degrees from the University of Western Australia.
-Prior to commencing her PhD, Liz worked in architectural practice on a range of residential, commercial, and public architectural projects.
+Liz completed her PhD at QUT, and Master of Architecture and Bachelor of Environmental Design degrees at the University of Western Australia.
+Prior to commencing her PhD, she worked in architectural practice on a range of residential, commercial, and public architectural projects.

 DYB201 | Impact Lab 3: Planet

 ARCH7093 | Community and Advocacy: Humanitarian Architecture and Disaster